Zhangke123jimu/Zhangke123jimu.github.io/_pages/about.md

   <strong>Last updated:</strong> June, 2026
 </p>

 I am **Ke Zhang**.
-I earned dual bachelor's degrees in Pharmacy and Financial Engineering from Sichuan University, and received my master's degree from Tianjin University, where my work focused on pharmacoeconomics and real-world research.
+I earned dual bachelor's degrees in Pharmacy and Financial Engineering from Sichuan University, and received my master's degree from Tianjin University, where my work focused on real-world study and pharmacoeconomics.
 I am now transitioning my research focus into AI-driven drug discovery, motivated by the potential of AI techniques to accelerate drug discovery and improve human well-being.

 Research interests
 ------
-**Deep learning methods for biological problems:** As an entry point for my transition into AI-driven drug discovery, I am currently studying and working on structure-based protein design, especially the inverse protein folding (IPF) problem. \
+**Deep learning for structure-based drug discovery:**
+As part of my transition into AI-driven drug discovery, I am currently studying and working on structure-based protein design, with a particular focus on the inverse protein folding (IPF) problem.
+In this area, deep learning (DL) has become an increasingly important complement to physics-based methods, enabling efficient modeling of protein structure–sequence relationships and supporting better protein design.
+I am also interested in improving models' ability to capture biochemical constraints and in developing insightful, fair, and easy-to-use benchmarks for structure-based protein design.

-**Feature representation and benchmarking for structure-based protein design:** I am interested in how geometric features are represented in structure-based protein design models, and how implementation details in feature construction may affect model behavior and benchmark fairness.
-I am also interested in building fair and comprehensive benchmarks to evaluate model performance under consistent input, preprocessing, and output settings.
+**Bridging methodological development and practical application:**
+Although many deep learning methods have been developed for drug discovery, several limitations still restrict their broader application.
+One example is the limited interpretability of current models, which may reduce the confidence of biologists, medicinal chemists, and clinicians in using model-generated results.
+Another example is found in IPF, where many existing models are primarily optimized for sequence recovery.
+However, IPF is intrinsically a one-to-many problem: multiple diverse sequences can fold into the same or similar structures.
+This mismatch may limit the diversity of sampled sequences and reduce the practical value of generated candidates.
+By addressing these gaps, drug discovery can be further facilitated by AI.

 Education
 ------
 - Tianjin University:	2022-2025 \
-Programme: Master of Management in Health and Pharmaceutical Administration \
+Programme: Master in Health and Pharmaceutical Administration \
-Focus: Pharmacoeconomics and Real-World Research
+Focus: Real-World Study and Pharmacoeconomics

 - Sichuan University:	2018-2022 \
-Programme: Bachelor of Science in Pharmacy and Financial Engineering \
+Programme: Bachelor in Pharmacy and Financial Engineering \
 Dual Degree

 Awards